kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 With all this complexity, the library approach is the most feasible in a single release time frame, and aligns better with the current Kubernetes architecture.

-#### Downsides/Problems
+#### Downsides

-##### Expanding Scheduler Scope
-This approach expands the role of the Kubernetes default scheduler to also schedule PVCs, and not just Pods.
-This breaks some fundamental design assumptions in the scheduler, primarily that if `Pod.Spec.NodeName` is set, then the Pod is scheduled.
-Users can set the `NodeName` field directly, and controllers like DaemonSets also currently bypass the scheduler.

-For this approach to be fully functional, we need to change the scheduling criteria to also include unbound PVCs.

-TODO: details

-A general extension mechanism is needed to support scheduling and binding other objects in the future.
+##### Unsupported Use Cases
+The following use cases will not be supported for PVCs with a StorageClass with
+VolumeBindingWaitForFirstConsumer:
+* Directly setting Pod.Spec.NodeName
+* DaemonSets

+These two use cases will bypass the default scheduler and thus will not trigger PV binding.

-##### Impact on Custom Schedulers
+##### Custom Schedulers
-This approach is going to make it harder to run custom schedulers, controllers and operators if you use PVCs and PVs.
-This adds a requirement to schedulers that they also need to make the PV binding decision.
+Custom schedulers, controllers and operators that handle pod scheduling and want to support this new volume binding mode will also need to handle the volume binding decision.

-There are a few ways to mitigate the impact:
+There are a few ways to take advantage of this feature:
 * Custom schedulers could be implemented through the scheduler extender interface.
 This allows the default scheduler to be run in addition to the custom scheduling logic.
 * The new code for this implementation will be packaged as a library to make it easier for custom schedulers to include in their own implementation.
-* Ample notice of feature/behavioral deprecation will be given, with at least the amount of time defined in the Kubernetes deprecation policy.

-In general, many advanced scheduling features have been added into the default scheduler, such that it is becoming more difficult to run custom schedulers with the new features.
+In general, many advanced scheduling features have been added into the default scheduler, such that it is becoming more difficult to run without it.

 ##### HA Master Upgrades
 HA masters adds a bit of complexity to this design because the active scheduler